About Pendo Analytics

 Using Pendo's variety of tools, such as in-app walkthroughs, tutorials, and guides, we collaborate with our customers to collect usage data and feedback which is then leveraged internally for customer engagement analysis and product improvements.
 These analytics can also be helpful to our customers by showing how their end-users interact with the software and identifying ways to increase efficiency.

-This article provides some examples of how Resolver uses Pendo, potential use cases for our customers, and answers to some commonly asked questions.
+This article provides some examples of how Resolver uses Pendo, and potential use cases for our customers.
 If you have additional questions, or you'd like to learn more about how Pendo might help you, contact your Customer Success Manager or submit a support ticket.

 Collected Data